RogyDev/Rogy-Engine-/README.md

 - Currently Windows only.
 - Requires Visual studio 2015 (If you have higher version you will need to recompile dependencies for you version)
 - Build in Release/84x
-- Do not conatin example game projects. - some will be uploaded soon :) -
+- Doesn't conatin example game projects. - some will be uploaded soon :) -

 # Screenshot :
 ![alt text](https://github.com/RogyDev/Rogy-Engine-/blob/main/Rogy/Screenshot/rprobes.png?raw=true)